Dahlia - Orsett Beauty

 These tubers are imported (just like most all other widely available tubers from the usual places), so will therefore potentially look a little worse for wear as they're been held back for half a season as they switch over from their natural Northern Hemisphere season to our opposite Southern Hemisphere ie when planted in late Spring in NZ will be the tubers equivalent to their late Autumn.
 But not to worry I've definitely felt like I've pushed my tubers to the brink with imported tubers in past seasons - and despite being worried about their straggly appearance they very reliably grow into beautiful plants in no time.
 This is my first time being the importer myself but I'm confident that they'll be just as successful as any I've previously bought from other suppliers here in NZ.

-Tubers will be delivered in August as soon as they've arrived - cleared customs - and in our hands, and we've received payment from you.
+Tubers will be delivered in August (now likely early September) as soon as they've arrived - cleared customs - and in our hands, and we've received payment from you.
 Cost of delivery will be added to your order invoice when we send you your invoice.

 I'm confident that delivery should still go ahead as planned, despite all the chaos in the world at the moment.
 Worst case scenario we do have quite a large timeframe for them to be sent/arrive without causing drastic effect on our growing season - but if we have to tweak their ship dates to work around any Covid19 disruptions I'll let you know as soon as possible.
 But I and the supplier are quite confident we have nothing to worry about.